Jeba Humayra

 Graduate Research Assistant

-Jeba is a PhD student in public sociology at George Mason University, where she is specializing in Political Sociology with a concentration on Globalization.
-She holds both a bachelor’s and a master’s degree in International Relations from the University of Chittagong, Bangladesh.
-While pursuing her master's, she interned and worked full-time at various international non-governmental organizations, focusing on social justice and human rights advocacy.
-Subsequently, she worked as a Monitoring and Evaluation Officer in child protection project within the Rohingya refugee context, the world’s largest refugee camp located in Bangladesh.
+Jeba is a second-year PhD student in Public Sociology at George Mason University, with a concentration in Globalization.
+She is also a Graduate Research Assistant and project manager at the Movement Engaged Research Hub, housed within the Center for Social Science Research.
+She earned both her bachelor’s and master’s degrees in International Relations from the University of Chittagong, Bangladesh.
+During her master’s studies, she interned and later worked full-time with various international non-governmental organizations, focusing on social justice and human rights advocacy.
+She then served as a Monitoring and Evaluation Officer for child protection project in the Rohingya refugee camps, the largest refugee camp in the world.

-When not engaged in reading or research, Jeba enjoys indulging in desserts, especially when paired with a good cup of coffee.
+When she is not immersed in reading or research, Jeba enjoys desserts paired with a good cup of coffee.

 Current Research

-If you would like to learn more about the project or are interested in participating as an interviewee, please feel free to reach out to Jeba at jhumayra@gmu.edu
+If you would like to learn more about the project or are interested in participating as an interviewee, you can reach Jeba at jhumayra@gmu.edu

 Selected Publications